Phoenix Contact: Security Advisory for CHARX SEC-3xxx charging controllers

 How it could be exploited

-An attacker on the network sends a specially crafted request to the charging controller's network interface.
-The device does not properly validate the request due to missing authentication checks and command injection flaws, allowing the attacker to execute code with the device's privileges.
+An attacker on the network sends a crafted command to the controller's network interface.
+The device lacks proper input validation and authentication controls, allowing the attacker to execute operating system commands or alter charging logic directly.

 Prerequisites